Five ways to be sun safe

 - finishing - some fabrics are treated with UV absorbing chemicals.

-When buying sunscreen look for an ‘Aust L’ number on the label to ensure the product has been passed by the Therapeutic Goods Administration.
+Choose a broad-spectrum, water resistant SPF 30 or higher sunscreen; and look for an ‘Aust L’ number on the label to ensure the product has been passed by the Therapeutic Goods Administration.

 Check the ‘use by’ date to ensure the product has not expired.
 The sunscreen may not be as effective if it has passed its expiry date.
 Contact the manufacturer if you have any concerns.